Nagasaki45/blog.leverstone.me/content/Thoughts/migrating-to-python3.rst

 ---------------------

-In python 3, when an exception is raised from within an ``except`` block, it is concatanated to the former exception, and the traceback of both is available to whoever catch them.
+In python 3, when an exception is raised from within an ``except`` block, it is concatenated to the former exception, and the traceback of both is available to whoever catch them.
 That way, we can always be sure that our top most logging system will log the entire traceback, even if the latest exception "mask" the original one.